tknopp/RedPitayaDAQServer/docs/src/examples/waveforms.md

 # Simple Example

-In the first example we generate a sinus signal of frequency 10 kHz on fast DAC channel 1 and receive the same signal on the fast ADC.
+In this example we generate different signals with a base frequency of 10 kHz on fast DAC channel 1 and receive the same signals on the fast ADC.
 To run this example connect the RedPitaya in the following way.

 ![Cluster](../assets/simpleExample.png)